 Dr Alison Madelaine

 Alison Madelaine is a Lecturer in Special Education at Macquarie University Special Education Centre (MUSEC) in Sydney.
 Alison teaches postgraduate units in effective literacy instruction and special education research methods.
 In 2003 she was awarded a PhD for her thesis entitled curriculum-based measurement of reading and teacher judgment of reading performance.
-Alison’s current academic interests include literacy in general, reading fluency, book levelling, curriculum-based measurement of reading and effective reading instruction.
-During the 2003/04 school year, Alison participated in the Visiting International Faculty Program, and taught disadvantaged students with learning disabilities in South Carolina, USA.
+Alison’s current academic interests include literacy in general, reading fluency, book levelling, curriculum-based measurement of reading, effective reading instruction and preschool literacy.
+Several years ago, Alison participated in the Visiting International Faculty Program, and taught disadvantaged students with learning disabilities in South Carolina, USA.
 At present, she also works as a senior consultant to the MULTILIT Cape York Project, a project involving increasing the literacy levels of indigenous students.